Qimax: Efficient quantum simulation via GPU-accelerated extended stabilizer formalism: Experiments

 The three modes of Qimax are implemented in Python 3.10.11, using CuPy-cuda12x 13.4.0 \cite{cupy_learningsys2017} as the backend for GPU acceleration.
 Computationally intensive functions are executed in CUDA kernels with a block size of 256 and a grid size of $\lceil (\text{total elements} + 255) / 256 \rceil$, where total elements represent the number of tensor entries or tasks.
-The code and data for this study are accessible at \url{https://github.com/NAIST-Archlab/qimax-soft}.

 Qimax v1 implements the extended stabilizer formalism without encoding or GPU parallelization, serving as a CPU-based baseline with limited scalability.
 Qimax v2 uses a fixed-size weight tensor of dimensions $n\times n'\times n \times 4$.
 This structure simplifies memory allocation but consumes significant memory during the flatten() function due to the exponential number of Pauli string combinations.
 Qimax v3, however, employs a ragged weight tensor with a corresponding index tensor $\mathbf{i}$, reducing memory usage by ignoring zero-padding.
 This enables v3 to handle sparse representations efficiently, though it requires additional memory for storing indices.